EIYARO-Project/core-book/Eiyaro-doc.md

 If Bitcoin represents the Blockchain 1.0 era and Ether with Turing-complete smart contracts represents the Blockchain 2.0 era, then Eiyaro with its multi-asset distributed ledger and Turing-complete smart contracts represents the Blockchain 2.5 era.

-Eiyaro is based on the UTXO transaction model, which is similar to Bitcoin's, and offers additional features such as multi-asset transactions, Turing-complete smart contracts, and a new POW consensus algorithm called Tensority.
+Eiyaro is based on the UTXO transaction model, which is similar to Bitcoin's, and offers additional features such as multi-asset transactions, Turing-complete smart contracts, and a new POW consensus algorithm called Tensor.